-ONESTOP STUDENT SERVICES
+ONE STOP STUDENT SERVICES

-If you have questions or need assistance with an academic or administrative process, the UAB OneStop is where to go!
+If you have questions or need assistance with an academic or administrative process, the UAB One Stop is where to go!
 Advisers will help you solve your problem or do the legwork for you if another UAB resource is needed.
-OneStop is located in the Hill Student Center 1400 University Blvd.
-You may contact the OneStop office by phone or email at (205) 934-4300; 855-UAB-1STP; (855) 822-1787; onestop@uab.edu.
+One Stop located in the Hill Student Center, 1400 University Blvd.
+You may contact the One Stop office by phone or email at (205) 934-4300; 855-UAB-1STP; (855) 822-1787; onestop@uab.edu.
 Additional information is available at www.uab.edu/onestop.